 Gordes, classified as one of the most beautiful villages in France, occupies a special place.
 It is a village that you see from a long distance and when you reach its feet, you feel that it has always been there watching over the valley; the village became one with the plateau and stands there powerful and proud.

-Gordes has long been one of the most beautiful villages in France and rightly so.
-It is a must-see village where limestone, dry stone walls and bories are everywhere.
-The village is sheltered under the castle, designed to protect the vulnerable junction with the plateau, since 1031.
+Gordes has long been one of the most beautiful villages in France, and rightly so.
+It is a village where limestone, dry stone walls and bories are omnipresent features of the landscape.
+The village has been sheltered under the castle, designed to protect the vulnerable junction with the plateau, since 1031.

 The birth of the hilltop villages